nils-braun/b2luigi/docs/index.rst

     In the future, there will even be an automatic discovery of the batch system to use.

-It this the only thing I can do with b2luigi?
+Is this the only thing I can do with b2luigi?
 ---------------------------------------------

 As ``b2luigi`` should help you with large luigi projects, we have also included some helper functionalities for